Work on countless speech and language targets in an engaging way with play dough mats! Be sure to grab the free mats at the end!

-Play dough mats are a great way to use play dough in a functional, interactive way in therapy.
+Mats are a great way to use play dough in a functional, interactive way in therapy.
 As I’m sure you’re already well aware, play dough is a popular activity among a wide age group.
-Since it’s fun and engaging, it doesn’t feel like work for the student and makes the therapist’s life easier – win win.
+Since it’s fun and engaging, it doesn’t feel like work for the student and makes the therapist’s life easier – win-win.
 Also, these mats are super versatile since you can easily target so many goals, and I find it’s a breeze to get many repetitions while using them!
-To make things even easier, there are lots of free play dough mats on the internet.
+To make things even easier, there are lots of free ones on the internet.
 And if you can’t find what you’re looking for, they are extremely easy to create for your needs.

 TIP: Laminate or put them in sheet protectors so the play dough doesn’t ruin the paper after one use.

 Speech Therapy Goals Using Play Dough Mats

 The mats can be used to teach following directions in tons of different ways.
 There are mats on the internet like the ones found below that have a specific direction to follow.
 You can use these or a mat with a generic scene/image to incorporate any receptive language skills that make sense for the play dough mat.
 Work on 1-step directions, multiple-step directions, temporal directions, and sequential directions!

 If you have mats with a boy and girl it is easy to work on nouns and pronouns!
 I like these blank face mats to practice directions such as, “make a nose and put it on the boy” or more complex directions, such as, “make an eyeball for him”.
 If you have mats with people, have the child cover “the boy” with dough (nothing is more fun than smashing a play dough ball) or “make a balloon and give it to her”.